aniketjadhav25000/ResearchPilot/README.md

 ## Workflow

 1. User enters a research topic.
-2. Tavily searches for relevant web sources.
+2. Tavily searches for relevant sources.
-3. The selected source is scraped and cleaned.
+3. Web content is extracted and cleaned.
-4. Mistral generates a structured research report.
+4. Mistral generates the research report.
-5. The Critic Chain evaluates the report.
+5. The Critic evaluates and scores the report.
-6. The final research output is displayed in the Streamlit application.
+6. The final research report is displayed.

 ## Author